ChesterWilliamsDev/Final_Project/README.md

 # Spotify Popularity Analysis

 ## Overview
+### Selected topic
+We will be analyzing various features of 230,000 different Spotify tracks across genres to see which features are the most predictive in determining the popularity of the track.
+Tools, languages and libraries we will use include Python, Pandas, Flask, Tableau, AWS databases, PostGRE, among others.
+Our hope is to produce a web application that will share the findings and enable a user to enter characteristics to predict the popularity of a track.

+### Reason we selected the topic
+All three of the project participants are musicians.
+Regardless of the type of music we play or the instruments, we all found the data set to be an interesting one for further study.

+### Questions we hope to answer with the data
+* What features are the most predictive in determining track popularity?
+* What are the optimal combination of features for popular tracks?
+* Are there any differences across genres?

+## Description of the Communication Protocols
+Our group will meet regularly during class times (Tuesdays and Thursdays from 7 to 9 pm), will decide upon separate tasks for completion, and will contact each other as needed via Slack.

 ## Participants
 Project produced in January 2022 by Chester Williams, Elle Jacobs, and Vince Chandler.